Jbleezy/BO2-Reimagined/README.md

 #### Farm
 * Zombies now spawn in the Farm zone when in the Barn zone
-* Survival: replaced Galvaknuckles wallbuy with Claymore wallbuy
+* Added Claymore wallbuy
-* Grief: added Claymore wallbuy
+* Survival: removed Galvaknuckles wallbuy

 #### Bus Depot
 * Lava pit is now accessible
-* Grief: Turbine doors closed

 ### Die Rise
 * Zombies no longer spawn in the Upper Blue Highrise zone when in the Trample Steam zone